LitecoinZ-Community/bitcore-wallet-service/README.md

  * copayerId: Assigned ID of the copayer (to be used on x-identity header)
  * wallet: Object with wallet's information

-`/v1/txproposals/`: Add a new transaction proposal
+`/v3/txproposals/`: Add a new temporary transaction proposal

 Required Arguments:
  * toAddress: RCPT LitecoinZ address.